JuliaData/JuliaDBMeta.jl/README.md

 julia> plt
 ```

-though at the moment that requires StatPlots master, due to a recently fixed hygiene bug.

 ## Parallel computing

 JuliaDB supports distributed datasets and parallel computing.
 This functionality is ported to JuliaDBMeta as much as possible.
 The strategy is as follows: